cloudflare/flan/README.md

 ```
 The `-oX` flag adds an XML version of the scan results to the `/shared/xml_files` directory and the `-oN -` flag outputs "normal" Nmap results to the console.
 The `-v1` flag increases the verbosity to 1 and the `-sV` flag runs a service detection scan (aside from Nmap's default port and SYN scans).
 The `--script=vulners/vulners.nse` is the script that matches the services detected with relevant CVEs.

 Nmap also allows you to run UDP scans and to scan IPv6 addresses.
-To add these and other flags to Scan Flan's Nmap command after running `make build` run the container and pass in you Nmap flags like so:
+To add these and other flags to Scan Flan's Nmap command after running `make build` run the container and pass in your Nmap flags like so:

 ```bash
 $ docker run -v $(pwd)/shared:/shared flan_scan <Nmap-flags>